NicholasPiano/transactino/wotan/apps/transactino/templates/index.html.md

 ## Subscription

-A subscription is a formal agreement between the user and the system for a set period of time, backed by a fixed bitcoin payment made to a given address.
+A `Subscription` is a formal agreement between the user and the system for a set period of time, backed by a fixed bitcoin payment made to a given address.
 The address to be used for a payment is revealed when the payment is opened.
 For as long as a subscription is active, the user has access to all offerings available on the system.

 Multiple subscriptions can be created with different start and end points, and it is theoretically possible for multiple subscriptions to be active simultaneously, although this comes with no additional benefits.
 The control of this is left to the user's discretion.

 The subscription process happens in two stages.
-In the first stage, a subscription object is created, requiring a challenge.
+In the first stage, a subscription object is created, requiring a `Challenge`.
 In the second stage, the subscription must be activated, requiring a payment.
 As a restriction on user actions, a payment behaves in a very similar manner to a challenge, expect for the fact that a user is dependent on the behaviour of the bitcoin blockchain for the payment to be closed.

 ### subscription get

-`subscription get (inactive)` returns the set of subscriptions, either `inactive` or not, on the user account.
+`subscription get (inactive)` returns the set of `Subscription` objects, either `inactive` or not, on the user account.

 Parameter | Default | Description
 --------- | ------- | -----------